 Commissioner Starks is a native of Kansas and was born in Kansas City, Missouri.
 Commissioner Starks earned a Bachelor of Arts degree from Harvard College with high honors and a law degree from Yale Law School.
 He lives in Washington, D.C. with his wife, Lauren, and their two children.

 Chief of Staff & Senior Legal Advisor for Wireless and International

-Mr. Davenport most recently served as Senior Vice President, Federal Regulatory, for Ligado Networks.
-Mr. Davenport has spent most of his career in the FCC's Enforcement Bureau, beginning as a staff attorney then moving to management positions in the Bureau's Investigations and Hearings Division and the Office of the Bureau Chief.
-Prior to leaving the Commission, Mr. Davenport served as the Deputy Bureau Chief responsible for the Commission's spectrum enforcement matters, including oversight of the agency's field offices.
-Earlier in his career, Mr. Davenport worked at two DC-area law firms, specializing in litigation and communications issues.
+In addition to his duties as chief of staff to Commissioner Starks, Mr. Davenport also advises the Commissioner on wireless and international matters.
+Mr. Davenport has a long record of federal service, having served most of his career in the FCC's Enforcement Bureau, beginning as a staff attorney then moving to management positions and ultimately serving as the Deputy Bureau Chief responsible for the Commission's spectrum enforcement matters.
+Most recently, Mr. Davenport served as Senior Vice President, Federal Regulatory, for Ligado Networks.
+Earlier in his career, Mr. Davenport also worked at two DC-area law firms, specializing in litigation and communications issues.
 Mr. Davenport is a two-time co-chair of the Federal Communications Bar Association's Enforcement Committee and a member of the Endorsements committee of the DC chapter of the National Hispanic Bar Association.
 Mr. Davenport is a graduate of Northwestern University and the University of Pennsylvania Law School.

 Acting Legal Advisor for Media and Consumer Protection